nasserarbabi/FEniCSUI/docs/index.md

 # you should get back your docker compose version
 ```

+For instructions on installing docker for other operating systems, please refer to the [docker's official documentations](https://www.docker.com/get-started)

 ##### 2. gmsh:

-We use gmsh to mesh the uploaded geometry (Step format supported).
-We use [pygmsh](https://pypi.org/project/pygmsh/) to call gmsh commands from web server backend, however, it requires the C++ libraries of gmsh to be installed on the system.
+gmsh is a powerful library to generate mesh suitable for finite element analysis.
+We use [pygmsh](https://pypi.org/project/pygmsh/) to call gmsh commands from web server backend, however, it requires gmsh to be installed on the system.
 The current mesh converters are based on gmsh version 3.0.6, which can be installed by:

 ```bash
 sudo apt-get install -y gmsh=3.0.6+dfsg1-1
 ```

+For installation on other operating systems, please refer to the [Gmsh's official documentations](https://gmsh.info/).
+A list of binaries of all versions are available from [here](https://gmsh.info/bin/).

 ##### 3. python environment and dependencies